Parliament of Grenada: Senate

 The Senate has 13 appointed members.
 Ten are appointed on the advice of the Prime Minister, with three of them being appointed "after he has consulted the organizations or interests which he considers the Senators should be selected to represent," and three are appointed on advice of the Leader of the Opposition.
 The National Democratic Congress has 7 seats in the senate, while the New National Party has 3.
 The remaining 3 seats are held by independents representing the labour movement, farmers and fishers, and the business community.

+Meeting place

+Parliament meets at the New Houses of Parliament in St. George's.
+Prior to the building’s opening in 2018 it had met in the Grenada Trade Centre since 2004, following the destruction of York House by Hurricane Ivan.
+York House had previously housed Parliament and the preceding Legislative Council since 1801.

+Despite being a bicameral legislature, the parliament building has only one chamber.
+Both the House and the Senate utilise the same chamber for sittings on different days.